NSS-Day-Cohort-66/server-side-python-curriculum/book-3-django/chapters/ROA_ROCK_VIEW.md

 | POST | http://localhost:8000/rocks | New rock object | 201 |

+In this chapter, we are only going to implement the code to support the GET operation.
+The POST operation is handled by the `create` method, but that will be implemented fully in a future chapter.

 Create a new view module for rocks and put the following code in it.